parallaxinc/PropWare/AppDeployment.md

 Starting a New Project
 ----------------------
 1. The defining piece of a PropWare project is the `CMakeLists.txt` file.
 It must be named "CMakeLists.txt" as per CMake standards.
-Examples of this file can be found in each of the Example projects, but here's the simplest form:
+Full details on CMake files in relation to PropWare can be found on the [CMake For PropWare](./md_CMakeForPropware.html) page, but a typical use case is provided below.
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cmake}
    #############################################################################
    ### Template code.
 Do not modify                                            #